redhead/diploma-thesis/Functionality_before_refactoring_As_stated__.md

 #### User management

 - User authentication with username and password (no FELid integration yet)
-- Authorization based on permissions
+- Authorization based on permissions to
     - access to main administration (users, user roles)
     - edit organizational units
     - edit externists
     - edit password
 - Password change
 - Group management
+- User role management

 #### Files

 - Uploading (data being stored in CESNET infrastructure)
 - Renaming
-- Moving
+- Moving to other folders
 - Removing
+- Downloading the file contents
 - Updating the file contents
-- Labeling
+- Switching to online / offline medium in CESNET

 #### Folders
 - Creating
 - Renaming
+- Moving to other folders
 - Removing (along with all their child files and folders)
+- Switching to online / offline in CESNET

+#### Labels
+- Creating
+- Modifying (text, color)
-- Labeling
+- Deleting
+- Adding and removing labels on files and folders
+- Filtering files and folders by a label

 #### Organizational Units
 - Modifying (name, quota)
 - Assigning organizational unit administrators

-#### CESNET integration

 ### Missing functionality
 - Sharing files with other users